How To Apply

 If you need financial support for college:

-When students apply to college, they fill out the FAFSA (Free Application for Federal Student Aid) or the CSS (College Scholarship Service) to document their financial situation and apply for scholarships.
-In these documents, students calculate their Effective Family Contribution (EFC).
+When you apply to college, you’ll fill out the International Student Financial Aid Application (ISFAA) to document your financial situation and apply for scholarships.
+In this document, students calculate their Effective Family Contribution (EFC).
 This calculation estimates how much money their family can afford to pay per year for the university or college.
 Depending on the college, they submit these documents as part of their application or separately.

 Need-blind colleges send these documents to a financial office that’s different from the admissions office.
 The college only looks at these papers after the student’s acceptance into the college.
 Then the school creates a financial aid package for the student to consider.
 Unfortunately, the EFC calculator isn’t perfect and doesn’t consider unique circumstances that prevent a student from paying the total amount from their EFC.
 While a student may appeal to the school for more aid, there’s no obligation to provide additional funds because they have met their policy’s requirements.

-Need-aware is similar in the documentation process, where students need to fill out either the CSS or the FAFSA.
+Need-aware is similar in the documentation process, where students need to fill out the ISFAA.
 Admissions officers consider these documents in their application evaluations, weighing their desire for the student against the financial responsibility to the student.

 Many schools that fall into the need-aware category offer merit-based scholarships to counter the cost to the student.
 Instead of focusing on their financial situation, they use academics to determine who receives scholarships.